 These reports are published at scheduled times and show the market whether a country’s economy has improved or shrunk.
 The effects of these reports are comparable to how income reports, SEC records, and other publications may affect securities.
 In the Forex market, like the stock market, any deviation from the standard can cause large price and volume changes.

 You may be familiar with some of these economic reports, such as unemployment data, but other statistics, such as housing statistics, are covered and less considered.
 However, each indicator pursues a specific goal and can be useful.

 Now we will introduce these indicators:

 Gross Domestic Product (GDP)

 Gross domestic product is considered the broadest measure of a country’s economy and reflects the total market value of all goods and services produced in a country during a given year.
-Because GDP itself is often considered a backward indicator, most traders focus on two reports published in the months before the final GDP figures: the preliminary report and the preliminary report. .
-The high difference between the previous figures or the predicted figures can cause significant fluctuations.
+Because GDP itself is often considered a backward indicator, most traders focus on two reports published in the months before the final GDP figures: the preliminary report and the preliminary report.
+The high difference between the previous figures and the predicted figures can cause significant fluctuations.
 GDP is somewhat similar to the gross profit margin of a public company because both are measures of domestic growth.